Hatim-Rx53/Python-Virtual_Assistant/README.md

 To run this program double click on doodle.py file, it will first great you then you can give commands.

+## Tasks that DOODLE can do -

+Can tell time & day.
+Can open and close apps as you say.
+Can search Youtube.
+Can search Wikipedia.
+Can open specified websites.
+Can tell jokes.

 ## Contributions -